-Part of what we will be challenging in this course is our artistic resource consumption, and, what it may mean to change our ideas about our material sources for art-making and exhibition engagement.
+Part of what we will be challenging in this course is our artistic resource consumption, and, what it may mean to change our ideas about our materials for art-making and exhibition engagement.
 I will be encouraging eco- friendly options and conservation of materials.
 Students are expected to make a serious, sustained commitment to individual research and develop a final project over the course of the entire semester.
-This upper-level course is structured to be responsive to students' backgrounds, interests, and existing creative practices and/or curatorial goals or historical research.
+This upper-level course is structured to be responsive to students' backgrounds, interests, and existing creative practices, curatorial goals and/or historical research.